 This works both ways, you can use the output of VCRACK, a sequencer or any other module on your Modular system to control parameters on your MicroFreak.
 To control the MicroFreak from your Modular system you need a module such as the BEFACO VCMC to translate the analogue signals of your Modular system to MIDI CC# format.

 Note: As with Note and Velocity values, CC# codes operate in the range O-127.

 17.10.
 MIDI CC# values: an overview

-Below an overview of the MicroFreak CC# values.
+Please refer to Appendix D for an overview of of the MicroFreak CC# codes.